isabella232/OneScriptLang/docs/OneScript.md

 Name | Description
 ---- | -----------
-`+` | Addition operator can be used to add integers or floating point number `-` | Subtraction operator can be used to subtract.
-If the value is `/` | Division
+`+` | Addition operator can be used to add integers or floating point number.
+It can also be used to concatenate strings and enumerators.
+`-` | Subtraction operator can be used to subtract integers, floating point numbers and enumerators.
+`/` | Division
 `*` | Multiplication
 `%` | Modulus